Save your cookie preferences

 You should make sure your BullionVault account is named and addressed in a way will which exactly match with your Death Certificate.
 For a personal account your account should be named with your full name.
 You are strongly advised that this should also match the account name of your linked bank account.
 A mismatch between your Death Certificate and/or your BullionVault account and/or your linked bank account on BullionVault can cause difficulties and expense for your estate's administrators.

-You should make sure that whoever will administer your estate after your death will find a printed copy of your BullionVault account statement, or other evidence of your gold and silver holdings, among your investment records.
+You should make sure that whoever will administer your estate after your death will find a printed copy of your BullionVault account statement, or other evidence of your gold, silver and platinum holdings, among your investment records.
 This should include details of how they should contact us.
+It may also be sensible to make arrangements for them to be able to access your BullionVault account and email account.

 Step 1 - Notification of death